tokio-rs/website/content/tokio/tutorial/hello-tokio.md

 mini-redis = "0.4.1"
 ```

-We use the `full` feature flag in the example for simplicity.
+We use the `full` feature flag for simplicity.
 For more
 information about the available feature flags see the [feature flags
 topic](/tokio/topics/feature-flags).